Pork in Red Wine Sauce

 10. Step 10:

-Serve pork with red wine sauce.
-Very tasty!
-Enjoy your meal!
+Serve the pork drizzled with the red wine sauce.
+So good!
+Enjoy!

 Caloric content of the products possible in the composition of the dish